TraineeBAM/TheOdinProject/Foundations/README.md

 > To destroy a directory or file use the "rm -r" command followed by the directory or file name (e.g. "rm -r projects").<br>
 > It should be noted that "rm -r" can delete a directory and all contents irreversibly.<br>
 > <br>
-> In order to rename a directory or file use the "mv" command followed by the current name and the new file (e.g. "mv old_projects new_projects"
+> In order to rename a directory or file use the "mv" command followed by the current name and the new file (e.g. "mv old_projects new_projects").

+***

+<h3>Introduction to Git</h3>

+***
+<h4>What kind of program is Git?</h4>

+> Git is a version control system and acts like an <b>epic</b> save button.

+***
+<h4>What are the differences between Git and a text editor in terms of what they save and their record keeping?</h4>

+> When you save a file in a text editor you are capturing its current state in a single file.<br>
+> A save in Git on the other hand will record the differences in the files and folders as well as keeping a historical record of each save.<br>

+***
+<h4>Does Git work at a local or remote level?</h4>

+> Git works at the local level (on your device).

+***
+<h4>Does GitHub work at a local or remote level?</h4>

+> GitHub works at the remote level and acts as a storage facility for projects.

+***
+<h4>Why is Git useful for developers?</h4>

+> The main benefit of Git for developers is that it makes it possible to restore past iterations of files.

+***
+<h4>Why are Git and GitHub useful for a team of developers?</h4>

+> They facilitate collaboration of software developers and allow for streamlined product/service development.

 ***